 While Petra and the Nabataean empire thrived for awhile, it was eventually taken over by the Romans and declined rapidly.
 Earthquakes in 363 and 551 AD dealt the final death knells to Petra and it fell into disuse and was almost totally forgotten by the Western world.
 It was not until 1812 that the stunning complex was rediscovered by European explorers.

-It must have been an impressive find, considering that the entire site spreads over approximately 270km2 and incorporates dozens of individually impressive buildings in various degrees of preservation.
-Unlike many other historical sites where visitors are discouraged from getting too close, at Petra you are welcome to actually enter and climb most carvings and ruins (with the Treasury and Monastery being some notable exceptions).
+It must have been an impressive find, considering that the entire sight spreads over approximately 270km2 and incorporates dozens of individually impressive buildings in various degrees of preservation.
+Unlike many other historical sights where visitors are discouraged from getting too close, at Petra you are welcome to actually enter and climb most carvings and ruins (with the Treasury and Monastery being some notable exceptions).

 While the Treasury is the one ruin that has really captured the world’s heart and imagination, the next most famous ruin is probably The Monastery.
 In fact, some people think The Monastery is even more beautiful than the Treasury – it’s just you have to climb over 800 steps to get to it!
 Luckily, the view is quite beautiful as you make your way up, and you’re free to take it at your own pace.
 For most people, it takes about an hour to climb.

 As you wander around the ruins, you are likely to meet Jordanian men, women and children, including many selling souvenirs and trinkets.
-Many of these people are Bedouins from the Al B’doul tribe that used to live in the Lost City of Petra for centuries, who now today instead live nearby, claim to be descended from the Nabataeans.
+Many of these people are Bedouins from the Al B’doul tribe who used to live in the Lost City of Petra for centuries, who now today instead live nearby the sight, and claim to be descended from the Nabataeans.
 Sometimes the ‘sell’ here can be quite determined – don’t be afraid to politely say no if you are not interested in a product.

 Once you have seen enough of Petra, you can begin to make your way back.
 If you are tired, or just looking for a bit of fun, your entrance ticket entitles you to a free ride back on horseback.
 It is worth choosing carefully, as sadly not all of the horses seem well treated, but being lead back to the entrance while having a friendly conversation can be the perfect end to your visit to Petra.